 Execution and Legacy

-After Anne gave birth to a stillborn male child in January 1536, Henry VIII decided that it was time to take hold of his legacy.
-He quickly settled on taking Jane Seymour as his future wife and sought out the annulment of his marriage to Anne.
-He then had Anne detained at the Tower of London on several false charges, among them adultery, incest and conspiracy.
-It is believed that Thomas Cromwell, Chief Minister to the King and Anne’s former friend, plotted her downfall.
+After Boleyn gave birth to a stillborn male child in January 1536, Henry VIII decided that it was time to take hold of his legacy.
+He quickly settled on taking Seymour as his future wife and sought out the annulment of his marriage to Boleyn.
+He then had Boleyn detained at the Tower of London on several false charges, among them adultery, incest and conspiracy.
+It is believed that Thomas Cromwell, Chief Minister to the King and Boleyn’s former friend, plotted her downfall.

 "I take my leave of the world and of you all, and I heartily desire you all to pray for me.
 O Lord have mercy on me, to God I commend my soul."

-Her ermine mantle was removed and Anne removed her headdress.
+Her ermine mantle was removed and Boleyn removed her headdress.
 She kneeled down and was blindfolded.
 With one swift motion, she was beheaded.
 Her head and body was buried in an unmarked grave.
-Within days of Anne's execution, Henry VIII and Jane Seymour were formally wed.
-The daughter of Henry VIII and Anne Boleyn, Elizabeth I, would later emerge as one of England's most revered queens.
+Within days of Boleyn's execution, Henry VIII and Jane Seymour were formally wed.
+The daughter of Henry VIII and Boleyn, Elizabeth I, would later emerge as one of England's most revered queens.